Financing a PLNU Education

 Option 5: Combination Plan

-A combination of options 2, 3, and 4 allows families to budget as much as possible from current income and savings, using the Tuition Installment Plan option, then borrow any remaining balance using a loan.
+This flexible approach allows families to budget as much as possible from current income and savings, then borrow only what's needed.

 Refund Policies